s-h-a-d-o-w/fructosedb/README.md

 ### TODO

-- Add tooltip for foods that are recommended and not recommended
+- Add tooltip on the icon for which foods are recommended and which aren't.
-- Offer German translations for all texts
-- Remove lock functionality

 ### Environment Variables